Aircloak/aircloak/cloak/README.md

 },
 ```

 A data source requires a driver supported by the cloak.
-For example `postgressql`, `mysql` or `odbc`.
+For example `postgressql` or `odbc`.
 The ODBC connector is a catch-all for drivers that don't have native support in the cloak.

 The parameters are used by the driver to connect to the data store.
 In the case of the `ODBC` driver, the